 What we know now and expect about the future is more complex and uncertain, and certainly more voluminous, than ever before.
 At the same time, on the threshold to a world of autonomous systems complemented with the promises and perils of artificial intelligence, some very real-world power politics govern the policy and strategic planning of today.
 Panel III will address this dynamic and invite perspectives on the sharing of information, intelligence, and strategic foresight.

-The third panel will be chaired by Jeremy Stöhs, Center for Maritime Strategy & Security, Institute for Security Policy, Kiel.
+The third panel was chaired by Jeremy Stöhs, Center for Maritime Strategy & Security, Institute for Security Policy, Kiel.